sryza/spark-timeseries/src/site/markdown/docs/users.md

 ## Terminology

 A variety of terms are used to describe time series data, and many of these apply to conflicting or overlapping concepts.
-In the interest of clarity, in spark-timeseries, we stick to the following set of definitions:
+In the interest of clarity, in Spark-TS, we stick to the following set of definitions:

 * **Time Series** - A sequence of floating point values, each linked to a timestamp.